Community Grants

 Gretton Parish Council

-Working with Gretton Primary Academy the Parish Council will be using the grant to help rejuvenate Pick's Playing Field, a peaceful area outside the village where members of the community can enjoy picnics and relaxation.
-During COVID the field was not in use and fell into disrepair but now the plan is to manage the surroundng hedges and establish wildlife habitats suitable for Forest School activities.
-The site will be open to residents of the village and a notice board will have information on the history of the field, along with changing information about the habitat, flora and fauna in the location.
+Working with Gretton Primary Academy the Parish Council used the grant to help rejuvenate Pick's Playing Field, a peaceful area outside the village where members of the community can enjoy picnics and relaxation.
+During COVID the field was not in use and fell into disrepair but now the surrounding hedges have been managed and wildlife habitats suitable for Forest School activities have been established.
+The site is now open to residents of the village and a notice board has information on the history of the field, along with changing information about the habitat, flora and fauna in the location.

 Hazel Leys Academy